-A swell-consolidation test conducted on a sample of the natural clays indicates the materials tested will exhibit a moderate swell potential when wetted under a constant load.
-The swell-consolidation test results are presented in Figure #4, and all other laboratory test results are summarized in the attached Table 1.
+Swell-consolidation tests conducted on samples of the natural clays and claystone bedrock indicate the materials tested will exhibit a low to moderate swell potential when wetted under a constant load.
+The swell-consolidation test results are presented in Figures #4 and #5, and all other laboratory test results are summarized in the attached Table 1.